Skip to content

 You’ve put in the hard work and now your aluminum wheels have that incredible mirror finish.
 So, how do you keep them looking that good?
 The secret is in the follow-up care.
 A little regular maintenance goes a long way in protecting your investment and keeping your rig looking sharp.
 By creating a simple routine, you can extend the life of that brilliant shine and protect your wheels from the harsh elements they face every day.

-Create a Regular Cleaning Routine
+Why a Regular Cleaning Routine Matters

 Consistency is your best friend for maintaining polished aluminum.
 Set up a regular cleaning schedule to wash away road grime, salt, and brake dust before they dull the finish.
 After polishing, apply a quality aluminum wheel wax or sealant.
 This adds a protective barrier that shields the metal from contaminants, making future cleanings easier and preserving that gleam.
 Integrating this into your regular truck wash ensures your wheels get the attention they need without it feeling like a major chore.
 Our full truck detailing services always include meticulous wheel care.